-This is a massive increase in the number of times each plot has the potential to have FHB evaluated compared to if done visually by human raters where each plot is typically only rated at one single time per season.
-The amount of information that we have the potential to produce on FHB disease detection and disease progression is unprecedented.
+This is a massive increase in the number of times each plot has the potential to have FHB evaluated compared to if done visually by human raters where each plot is typically only rated one time per season.
+With the potential amount of information we could collect we have the potential to produce on FHB disease detection and disease progression at a very high scale.
 Across the two locations we imaged ~10,000 wheat/barley plots that were inoculated with FHB.
 Noteworthy is that imaging these plots takes 4-5 hours of rover operation, so there is room to scale to even more plots and be able to image them all in a single day.